j2store/userguide/payment_methods.md

 * ***Money Order***

-This is sending money for the
+A money order is a payment order for a pre-specified amount of money.
+As it is required that the funds be prepaid for the amount shown on it, it is a more trusted method of payment than a cheque.

 * ***Paymill***
 * ***Paypal Standard for J2Store***
 * ***SagePay Direct***

-These methods can be enabled or disabled according to user's choice.
+These methods are payment gateways provided online to facilitate users for a secure and swift money transaction for both selling and buying.